lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Consequently, all cyanobacterial strains endophytic to _Azolla_ are likely are the same cyanobacterial genus, perhaps even species.
 At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _N. azollae_ filaments [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Campbell1893].
 Developing leaves encapsulate part of this seed colony as inoculum for every leaf new cavity [@Campbell1893; @Nierzwicki-Bauer1989].
-_Azolla_ ferns systematically transfer their symbiotic cyanobacteria to next generations via their megaspores `supplemental figure on the life cycle?
-Perhaps one of Erbil?`.
+_Azolla_ ferns systematically transfer their symbiotic cyanobacteria to next generations via their megaspores (+@fig:fig1_life-cycle).
 Recent papers theorised that the symbiont entered the fern megaspores via small channels [@Ran2010; @Zheng2009].
 Contrastingly, we theorise that early developing spore primordia of either gender encapsulate part of the cyanobacterial seed-colony based on confocal imagery [Chapter \ref{it takes two}\; @Dijkhuizen2021], thereby mirroring the mechanism by which inoculates leaves.
 Megasporocarps retain the cyanobacteria, which then develop into resting stages called akinetes.